zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>
 <br>When their planet is attacked out of nowhere, Kady and Ezra become refugees at the mercy of the fleet that saved them and their attackers who are still following.
 To complicate matters, a deadly virus has broken out on one of the ships and the fleet's AI has started making decisions of its own.
 <br>
-<br>If you know anything about Illuminae you're probably raising your eyebrows at me.
+<br>If you know anything about *Illuminae* you're probably raising your eyebrows at me.
 I know the look, I've seen the look when I've brought this up before.
-If you don't know anything about Illuminae, the look comes from the fact that Illuminae is a really design-heavy book.&nbsp;
+If you don't know anything about *Illuminae*, the look comes from the fact that *Illuminae* is a really design-heavy book.&nbsp;
 <br>
 <br>![](/uploads/versions/illuminae-search-result-compressor---x----1642-688x---.png)&nbsp;(This is a screencap of a google image search for the book.
 That is actually what many of the pages look like.)
 <br>